Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • all kinds of sweets.

-The diet is observed until the signs of the disease disappear completely.
+The diet is followed until signs of the disease completely disappear.

 Rules for taking antibiotics

-Most often, a deterioration in well-being in people appears if medicines are used incorrectly.
+Most often, people feel worse when they use medications incorrectly.
 For this reason, you should remember the rules of application:

 • read the instructions, follow the recommendations;